dennisreimann/uiengine/docs/config.md

 The themes defined here will be shown in the topbar.
 The first theme is selected by default.

-Each variant will be rendered per theme.
+Each variant and page will be rendered per theme.

 ```js
 {